karnagetm/Blockchain-Project/README.md

-# Blockchain Simulator Personal Assignment Application
+# Blockchain Simulation Personal Assignment Application

 This repository houses an educational blockchain application that demonstrates the key components and functionalities of a distributed ledger system.
 The primary classes—`Block`, `Blockchain`, `Transaction`, and `Wallet`—collectively simulate the critical operations of a blockchain.